 How do you boil fresh crawfish on the stove?

-Classic crawfish boil recipe
+Classic crayfish boil recipe

-- Take a deep pot, fill it with water (you should have approximately 1 liter of water for 10 medium crayfish) and bring it to a boil.
+- Take a deep pot, fill it with water (you should have approximately 1 liter of water for 10 medium crayfish), and bring it to a boil.

-- Let the herbs simmer for 5 minutes and then add live crayfish into boiling water.
+- Let the herbs simmer for 5 minutes, and then add live crayfish into boiling water.

 - When the water with crayfish returns to boil, reduce the heat to medium and let them boil for 10 to 15 minutes (depending on the size).

 How much salt do you need for boiling crawfish?
-An average 1 tablespoon of salt for 2 liters of water.
-However, you can always try water for salt, as everybody’s taste is different.
+An average of 1 tablespoon of salt for 2 liters of water.
+However, you can always try the water for salt, as everybody’s taste is different.

 Can you freeze cooked crayfish?
 It is not very advisable to freeze cooked crawfish, as they will lose their taste and juiciness.

 Why do crayfish turn red when they are cooked?
 It is the way some of the biochemical inside the shellfish react to heat.
-There is a pigment in the shell of crayfish called astaxanthin; it unravels when shellfish boiled.
+There is a pigment in the shell of crayfish called astaxanthin; it unravels when shellfish are boiled.

-If you found our article helpful, please share with your friends.
+If you found our article helpful, please share it with your friends.
 Feel free to leave any comments or suggestions if you know any other way to boil crawfish at home.
 Now you know the basics of how you can cook delicious and juicy crawfish in water and even in beer on the stove at home.